LangGraph runtime authorization

 Per-agent policies

-Different agents in the same graph get different authorization rules.
+Different agents in the same graph get different guardrail rules.
 Pass agent identity as context.
 A researcher gets read-only; an executor gets write with approval.

 Works with checkpointing

-Veto's authorization decisions are stateless.
+Veto's policy decisions are stateless.
 They work with LangGraph's checkpoint and persistence system.
-Resume from a checkpoint and authorization re-evaluates.
+Resume from a checkpoint and the policy re-evaluates.

 Complements interrupt()

 LangGraph's interrupt() pauses the graph for human review.
 Veto's require_approval pauses a single tool call.
-Use interrupt() for graph-level decisions, Veto for tool-level authorization.
+Use interrupt() for graph-level decisions, Veto for tool-level enforcement.

-Every tool call logged with agent context, arguments, decision, and timestamp.
-See which agent attempted what and what was authorized.
+Governed tool calls can log agent context, arguments, decision, and timestamp.
+See which agent attempted what and what was allowed.

 Frequently asked questions